Digital Video Articles, Tutorials, Guides & Q & A

 Any collector’s item is bound to come with a steep price tag.
 VCRs are no exception.
 As they become scarcer, their prices escalate, owing to demand.

-Yeah, you can always grab a unit online, but what if you’re on a limited budget?
+You can always grab a unit online, but what if you’re on a limited budget?
 How can you watch VHS tapes without a VCR?

 Are there ways?
 There are, but they aren’t convenient solutions.
 But they’re worth considering.